X

 1. LaDainian Tomlinson

 It's hard to accurately describe how dominant former San Diego Chargers running back LaDainian Tomlinson was in his prime.
-He rushed for 13,684 yards in his career, less than both Peterson and Gore, and while he topped them both with 4,772 receiving yards, it was the scoring prowess that elevated Tomlinson to mythical status.
+He rushed for 13,684 yards in his career, less than both Peterson and Gore and while he topped them both with 4,772 receiving yards, it was the scoring prowess that elevated Tomlinson to mythical status.

 It's important to note that the above video is mislabeled -- this is absolutely NOT all 162 of his career touchdowns.
 However, it's a nice highlight reel that shows just how good he was at finding the end zone.
 No other RB since 2000 has more than 126 TDs, which is a ridiculous number in its own right.

 But LT was in a league of his own.
 He was so dominant, in fact, that he was a major driving force in the creation of PPR, or Points Per Reception, fantasy football leagues.
-While they're commonplace now, and in fact the default format, it wasn't always this way.
+While they're commonplace now and, in fact, the default format, it wasn't always this way.

 It's not hard to see why when you look at his legendary 2006-2007 season.
-There was a stretch of time where workhorse RBs dominated fantasy football to such a degree that wide receivers almost didn't matter.
+There was a stretch of time when workhorse RBs dominated fantasy football to such a degree that wide receivers almost didn't matter.
 There was a "Take Tomlinson To Win" era of FF.

 Of course, he was inducted into the Hall of Fame, immortalizing his legendary career.
 And it's unlikely we'll ever see a season like his 2006 year, when he rushed for 1,815 yards and an insane 28 rushing touchdowns and gained 508 receiving yards, scoring three times through the air in the process.
 He also threw for two touchdowns, so that didn't hurt.